darinz/DL/07_Transformers/01_transformer_architecture.md

         return self.W_o(attn)
 ```

+> **Did you know?** Multi-head attention is the reason why Transformers can model complex relationships in language and vision tasks.

 ## 4. Positional Encoding

 Since Transformers lack recurrence, they use positional encodings to inject information about the order of the sequence: